Saturday, February 28, 2026

 Surviving are his wife, Courtney Simpson; mother Donna Kay Simpson, father-Roger Brewster; children, Preston Wooten, and Sarah Thomas; sister, Nicole White and Mandy Bowman (Kyle Moore).

 Funeral Services will be held Wednesday, February 4, 2026 at 2 p.m. from the J.D.
 Hill Memorial Chapel of Earle Rainwater Funeral Home with family members and friends sharing cherished memories; interment in Dixon Chapel Cemetery, Gaylesville, Alabama.
-Active Pallbearers will be Justin Fletcher, Eric Willingham, Todd White, Brandon Hollis, Alan Simpson, Aaron Green and Blake Fletcher.
+Active Pallbearers will be Justin Fletcher, Eric Willingham, Todd White, Brandon Hollis, Alan Simpson, Aaron Green, Preston Wooten, and Blake Fletcher.
 Honorary Pallbearers will be Ricky Simpson, Matthew Kinnamont, Aiden Fletcher, Andrew Kinnamont, James Gilliland, Glenn Fletcher, Ryan Fletcher, Matt Veatch and Jeff Simpson.
 Visitation will be held from 12 noon until 2 p.m. at the Funeral Home.

 Earle Rainwater Funeral Home is in charge of arrangements for Mr. Brandon Dwayne Simpson who passed away Sunday.